arcamens/arcamens/spec.md

 5. It should be allowed to an user to drop a msg to everyone who is in its organization.
 6. It should be possible to an user who is admin/owner of an organization to send invites to some other user to join that organization.
-8. Opus organization should be searchable from google, users signup in their organization using organization_name.job-lab.net
+8. Organization organization should be searchable from google, users signup in their organization using organization_name.job-lab.net
 10.Users should have a profile with skills listed etc.